tchoulom/ViewCounterBundle/Resources/doc/readme/usage-step-1-5.md

 use Tchoulom\ViewCounterBundle\Counter\ViewCounter as Counter;
 ...

-// For Symfony 4 or 5, inject the ViewCounter service
+// For Symfony version >= 4, inject the ViewCounter service

 /**
  * @var Counter